 Total time: The full system can be built incrementally over 2–4 weekends.

-Step 1: Property Assessment (1–2 hours) Walk the entire perimeter as if you were trying to break in.
+Property Assessment (1–2 hours) — Walk the entire perimeter as if you were trying to break in.
 Do it once during the day and once at night.
 Map every door, window, dark zone, and approach path.
 Draw a simple diagram and mark your priorities.
-A complete beginner can handle this step easily.

-Step 3: Motion Lighting (20–30 minutes per light) Mount lights above head height using a ladder.
+Motion Lighting (20–30 minutes per light) — Mount lights above head height using a ladder.
 Aim them to cover approach paths, side yards, and back doors.
 Adjust PIR sensitivity so passing animals don’t trigger constant alerts.
-Solar models need a south-facing mounting position.
+If you’re in the humid Gulf Coast climate, make sure you’re buying lights rated for moisture exposure — cheap solar units corrode fast down there.

-Step 4: Entry Sensors (10–15 minutes per sensor) Peel-and-stick magnetic sensors on door frames and window sills.
+Entry Sensors (10–15 minutes per sensor) — Peel-and-stick magnetic sensors on door frames and window sills.
 Pair each one with your hub and name it clearly.
-Test every sensor by opening and closing the door or window and confirming the alert appears on your phone.
+Test every sensor by opening and closing the door or window.

-Step 5: Camera Placement (30–45 minutes per camera) Use a stud finder to locate solid mounting points.
+Camera Placement (30–45 minutes per camera) — Use a stud finder to locate solid mounting points.
 Position front-door cameras at face height (roughly 7 feet).
 Angle driveway cameras to capture license plates.
-Enable local recording and verify night vision.
-A YouTube walkthrough for your specific camera model helps here.
+Enable local recording and verify night vision works after dark.

-Step 6: Alarm and Automation Configuration (1–2 hours) Set up Home, Away, and Night modes in your hub.
+Alarm and Automation Configuration (1–2 hours) — Set up Home, Away, and Night modes in your hub.
 Create automation rules: when a sensor trips in Away mode, activate the siren and send a push notification.
 Test every rule by triggering sensors in each mode.

-Step 7: Backup Power Installation (30–60 minutes) Plug your hub, router, and NVR into the UPS.
+Backup Power Installation (30–60 minutes) — Plug your hub, router, and NVR into the UPS.
 Verify they switch to battery seamlessly by unplugging the UPS from the wall.
 Install or activate your cellular LTE communicator and confirm it sends a test alert.

-Step 8: Documentation and Maintenance (1 hour initial, 15 minutes monthly) Create a printed reference sheet with device locations, battery replacement dates, Wi-Fi credentials, hub login info, and emergency contacts.
+Documentation and Maintenance (1 hour initial, 15 minutes monthly) — Create a printed reference sheet with device locations, battery replacement dates, Wi-Fi credentials, hub login info, and emergency contacts.
 Store it with your emergency binder.
-Test the full system monthly — kill the power, reboot the router, and verify every sensor and camera still works.
+Test the full system monthly.

-Security is one layer of a complete preparedness plan.
+Security is one layer of a complete preparedness strategy.
 Physical hardening delays intruders.
 Cameras document events.
 Lights expose movement.
 Alarms announce intrusions.
-But your family’s response plan is what ties it all together.
+But your family’s response plan is what ties everything together.

-Define human procedures: who checks alerts, who calls authorities, who secures children, and where people assemble if evacuation is needed.
-Rehearse these procedures.
-A system full of sensors is useless if no one knows what to do when they trigger.
+Define human procedures: who checks alerts, who calls authorities, who secures children, and where does everyone assemble if evacuation is needed.
+Rehearse these.
+A system full of sensors is useless if nobody knows what to do when they trigger.

 Plan for extended outages: prioritize UPS for networking gear, local recording for evidence, and cellular fallback for alerts.
-In my FEMA training, 72 hours without grid power is the baseline scenario — your security system should be designed to meet or exceed that.
+In my FEMA training, 72 hours without grid power is the baseline scenario — your security system should meet or exceed that.

 Frequently Asked Questions